Street names

 Gertrud-Bäumer-Straße

-Gertrud Bäumer (12 September 1873 to 25 March 1954) studied German, philosophy, social sciences and theology in Berlin and received her doctorate in 1905 with a thesis on "Goethe's Satyros".
-She founded the "National Women's Service" with her friend Helene Lange during the First World War.
-Among other things, she wrote numerous writings on women's and family policy issues.
+Gertrud Bäumer (12 September 1873 - 25 March 1954) studied German, philosophy, social sciences and theology in Berlin and received her doctorate in 1905 with a thesis on "Goethe's Satyros".
+During the First World War, she founded the "National Women's Service" with her friend Helene Lange.
+Among other things, she wrote numerous works on women's and family policy issues.

 Göttfricker Weg